Applying to the UC Davis Emergency Medicine Residency Program

 - Curriculum vitae (ERAS formatted Curriculum Vitae)

 All applications are screened by our selection committee.
-Committee members are faculty of the Department of Emergency Medicine.
-Interviews will be scheduled between November and January.
+Committee members are core faculty or volunteer clinical physicians in the Department of Emergency Medicine.
+Interviews will be scheduled in November and December.

 A sample resident appointment contract letter for the UC Davis Medical Center can be found here (PDF).